Respect Work Zones

 Is getting there faster worth the cost of someone's life?
 When you're in a work zone, the risk of hurting yourself and others is high.
 Slow down, pay attention and watch for workers.

-Men and women wearing reflective vests and hard hats will be working alongside drivers to complete as much maintenance, repair and construction as possible on roadways and other City infrastructure through summer.
+Men and women wearing reflective vests and hard hats will be working alongside drivers to complete as much maintenance, repair and construction as possible on roadways and other City infrastructure throughout summer.
 At the end of the day, they look forward to going home and seeing their loved ones.
-The difference between these people and those who are driving, is the amount of protection they have in a collision.
+The difference between these people and those who are driving is the amount of protection they have in a collision.

 Fines triple in a work zone

 The Saskatoon Police Service Traffic Unit will be patrolling various types of City work zones.
 Workers are encouraged to report license plate numbers to the Saskatoon Police Service who will follow up with the vehicle owner.
 Driving 20 km/h over the speed limit in a work zone will cost you $440 and 40 km/h over will cost $1008.
 Look up other fine amounts.